protesilaos/my-website/_commentary/2022-08-04-book-suggestions-greek-mythology.md

 excerpt: "My answer to a general question about how to approach Greek mythology and ancient sources."
 ---

+**UPDATE 2022-08-07 21:27 +0300:** Appended an Annex with some book suggestions and subsequent commentary.

 I got the question in the title.
 My answer is copied below.

 * * *